Rhonda McKinney, M.S., LMFT

 I received my Master’s degree in community counseling from The College of William and Mary and my Ph.D. in counseling psychology from Brigham Young University.
 Before coming to CWU, I spent five years working at a university counseling center in Georgia and was licensed as a Psychologist there.
 I enjoy the interaction with students and the variety of clinical, outreach and consultation work that occurs in counseling centers.
 I love living in Ellensburg!
 Having grown up in the mountains, I have missed them and am glad to be back in a place that is so beautiful and has so many outdoor activities.

-I received my B.A. in Psychology from Auburn University, my M.S. in Clinical Psychology from Oklahoma State University, and my Ph.D. in Clinical Psychology from University of Wyoming.
-I completed my pre-doctoral internship at University of Miami's Counseling Center.
-I am currently working towards becoming licensed as a psychologist in Washington State.
-I have worked in a variety of settings and with different populations, but am particularly drawn to working with the college population.
-I love collaborating with college students and helping them to interact with the college environment in a manner consistent with their personal goals, values, and beliefs.
-In my spare time, I enjoy being with my family (including my two amazing dogs); practicing yoga; listening to live music; cooking; learning about consciousness, philosophy, health, and parenting; and exploring the awesome outdoor activities available in Washington State.
+I received my B.A. in Psychology from Auburn University, my M.S. in Clinical Psychology from Oklahoma State University, and my Ph.D. in Clinical Psychology from University of Wyoming, with a concentration in integrated behavioral health.
+I completed my pre-doctoral internship at University of Miami's Counseling Center and am a licensed psychologist in Washington State.
+I believe in an integrated approach to health and well-being, including prevention and treatment services.
+In my spare time, I enjoy being with my family; practicing yoga; learning about consciousness, health, and parenting; and exploring the awesome outdoor activities available in Washington State.

-I grew up in Honolulu, Hawaii and have since then managed to live in other beautiful locations, including Denver, CO and now Ellensburg!
+I am Arab-American and grew up in Honolulu, Hawaii.
 After earning a bachelor’s degree in psychology, I began my career as a high school teacher, then changed my mind and went back to my passion of understanding and working with people from a psychological perspective.
-I am currently in the final year of my Clinical Psychology doctoral program with the University of Denver.
-I have provided treatment and assessment in educational, forensic, medical, and private settings to clients of all ages; however, working with a college population has been most interesting and rewarding for me.
+I completed my doctorate in Clinical Psychology at the University of Denver, and this will be my third year working as a counselor at the SMaCC.
+Since embarking on my journey of helping and connecting with people, my work with the college students at CWU has been the most rewarding for me.
 I am dedicated to working with clients on a wide variety of issues, and am especially interested in anxiety, spirituality, diversity, and relationships.
 Other passions of mine include hiking and playing music.